lakithaomal/learnNumpy/fcs.md

 a - b                                       # Subtraction
 a * b                                       # Multiplication
 a / b                                       # Division
+a//b                                        # Floor Division
+a%b                                         # Gives modulas
 a ** 2                                      # Power
 np.dot(a, b)                                # Dot product
 np.matmul(a, b)                             # Matrix multiplication